KothaiKumar/TSA_EXP1B/README.md

 ![image](https://github.com/user-attachments/assets/c49e2561-098f-4b1c-973a-d7012a487039)

 ### RESULT:
-Thus, we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.
+Thus, the python code for the conversion of non stationary to stationary data on international airline passenger data is implemented successfully.